ansible/ansible/docs/docsite/rst/guide_aci.rst

 .. note:: Signature-based authentication only works with local users.

-Use Signature-based Authentication with Ansible ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
+Use signature-based authentication with Ansible ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
 You need the following parameters with your ACI module(s) for it to work: